codeformuenster/swms-busradar-gtfs-realtime/README.md

 The program will periodically fetch the [`/fahrzeuge`] endpoint of the [Stadtwerke Münster Busradar], translate the values into a GTFS realtime feed and store everything into a file called `feed` next to the executable binary.
 Set `GTFS_REALTIME_FEED_PATH` in your environment to override the path where the feed will be stored.

-Running requires a [Stadtwerke Münster GTFS feed] from the [Stadtwerke Münster GTFS feed download page]. **Attention**: The files from file `stadtwerke_feed_20191028.zip` need to be converted to unix format using `dos2unix`.
+Running requires a GTFS feed from the [Stadtwerke Münster GTFS feed download page]. **Attention**: The files from file `stadtwerke_feed_20191028.zip` need to be converted to unix format using `dos2unix`.
 Extract the feed zip next to the executable binary or specify the path to the static feed (zip or folder) by setting `GTFS_FEED_PATH` in your environment.

 ### Container images